sercrod/sercrod/docs/reference/core-concepts.md

 ## Update model primer

-- **Coalescing**: Nablla batches multiple data changes in the same frame and renders once.
+- **Coalescing**: Sercrod batches multiple data changes in the same frame and renders once.
 - **Template**: the host captures its initial innerHTML as the template for rendering.
-- **AST and hooks**: Nablla parses templates into a lightweight AST and runs registered AST hooks before rendering.
+- **AST and hooks**: Sercrod parses templates into a lightweight AST and runs registered AST hooks before rendering.
 Details are in the Advanced page.

 ## Reserved names and specials